vh-fsantos/pomodoro-rocketseat/README.md

 ## Project

-move.it its an app that unite the Pomodoro technique with the accomplsihment of physical exercises to those who stand a lot of time in front of a computer.
+move.it is an app that unite the Pomodoro technique with the accomplsihment of physical exercises to those who stand a lot of time in front of a computer.
 This project was created during a Rocketseat event.

 ## Layout